-International Polar Bear day is February 25, 2023, and this year brave swimmers from Meaford and South Georgian Bay will celebrate this day by dipping in the clear cold blue waters of Georgian Bay, our national treasure.
+International Polar Bear day is February 27, 2024, and this year brave swimmers from Meaford and South Georgian Bay will celebrate this day by dipping in the clear cold blue waters of Georgian Bay, our national treasure.
 (Date for the Polar Dip is under consideration.)

 Don’t miss this opportunity to plunge into Georgian Bay in winter.
 Register and begin training by following our seven steps for a polar dip.